-Short-listed applicants will be invited to interview, conducted by the course trainers who are experienced CAT therapists and supervisors.
+Short-listed applicants will be invited to interview with experienced CAT trainers.
 A set number of questions are asked of all, with scope to expand on areas of strength and/or potential limitations.
 The interview provides an opportune time for applicants to ensure they have all information needed to make a decision about participating in the course.
 This would be a good time to flag any learning needs or adjustments that might be required or any disabilities that might need special accommodation.
 Applicants are informed as soon as possible if they are offered a place and given feedback if not.
 The letter offering a place also provides provisional information for preparation for the training.